Jenny Manasco, Digital Collections Specialist

 Torbet Prize Call for Papers

 The American Baptist Historical Society announces a Call for Papers for the Torbet Prize.
 Each year ABHS seeks essays on Baptist history from authors who have not already published a major scholarly work.
-The Research and Publication Committee of the ABHS Board of Manager serves as judges, and the winning essay is eligible for publication in an upcoming issue of the American Baptist Quarterly and its author awarded $500.
+The Research and Publication Committee of the ABHS Board of Manager serves as judges, and the winning essay is eligible for publication in an upcoming issue of the Foundations and its author awarded $500.
 The deadline for submission is September 1.
 Here are downloadable details.

 Send entry, contact information, and a brief bio including a list of prior publications to: ABHSoffice@ABHSarchives.org